Acute Respiratory Distress Syndrome (Adult)

 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

-Acute respiratory distress syndrome (ARDS) is a life-threatening condition.
-The lungs become swollen and blood vessels leak fluid into the air sacs (alveoli).
+Acute respiratory distress syndrome (ARDS) is when the lungs become inflamed, causing blood vessels to swell and leak fluid into the air sacs (alveoli).
 This prevents the lungs from working well.
 It also makes it hard to get oxygen into the blood.
-This can damage other vital organs, such as the heart, kidneys, liver, or brain.
-You will need intensive care in a hospital.
+As a result, other vital organs can get damaged, such as the heart, kidneys, liver, or brain.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.